The-Balance-FFXIV/balance-static/content/jobs/healers/white-mage/basic-guide.md

 Afflatus Misery quickly becomes more of a potency gain when downtime and multi-target scenarios are involved.
 As using Afflatus healing spells during downtime does not cost you any DPS, you should proactively ‘dump’ any available Healing Lilies without overcapping on your Blood Lily stacks so you have an Afflatus Misery at your disposal for when the boss comes back.
 In multi-target scenarios, if Afflatus Misery can even hit one additional target, it becomes a gain to proactively use Afflatus healing spells beforehand to prepare an Afflatus Misery.

-Always aim to finish any partial lily sets before a fight ends, since Afflatus healing spells being potency neutral requires the execution of Afflatus Misery.
+Always aim to finish any partial Lily sets before a fight ends, since Afflatus healing spells being potency neutral requires the execution of Afflatus Misery.

 ## oGCD